tomgeorge/eca/README.md

 - **Editor-agnostic** protocol for any editor to integrate.
 - **Single configuration**: Configure eca making it work the same in any editor.
 - **Chat** interface: ask questions, review diffs, work together with an agent in your codebase.
+- **Agentic** let LLM work as an agent with its built-in tools and MCPs you can configure.
 - **Context** support: giving more details about your code to the LLM.
-- **Pluggable models**: Ollama local models, OpenAI, Anthropic, more on the way.
+- **Multi models**: Ollama local models, OpenAI, Anthropic, more on the way.

 ## Installation